Nancy Vaughan: Tenure as Mayor

-Vaughan has come under criticism for enforcing an arbitrary code of conduct at city council meetings.
+Vaughan went under criticism for enforcing an arbitrary code of conduct at city council meetings.
 These rules prohibit members of the public from speaking on matters "in litigation" or speaking in a way that Vaughan "deem[s] to be an 'attack'" on any city employee during meetings.
 This move was criticized by citizens, watch groups, and multiple members of city council who say they were not informed of the code of conduct before Vaughan began enforcing it at the October 2 city council meeting.

 On March 13, 2020, Vaughan declared a state of emergency in response to the COVID-19 pandemic.
 On March 27, she issued a stay-at-home order for the city of Greensboro, which expired April 16, after which Greensboro fell under the jurisdiction of the state's stay-at-home order.
 On June 23, she issued an emergency order requiring all people to wear face coverings in public within Greensboro city limits in order to curb the spread of the pandemic.

 In response to protests stemming from the 2020 George Floyd protests, the mayor ordered a city-wide curfew.
 The ACLU of North Carolina called the order unconstitutional and "overbroad", saying it "gives police too much discretion over whom to arrest and will likely lead to selective law enforcement against communities of color."
 Local news media drew attention to the contrast in enforcement.
 The Greensboro Police Department arrested and charged several black men for protesting while carrying firearms, while white men associated with the white supremacist Stokes County Militia group carrying guns and paramilitary gear were not approached by police.

-Vaughan announced that she would not seek re-election at the end of her term which will soon end on December 5, 2025.
+Vaughan announced that she would not seek re-election at the end of her term which ended on December 2, 2025.